Python SDK for the iii engine. Use when building workers, registering functions, or invoking triggers in Python.

 |---|---|---|

-Specificity | Names the domain ('Python SDK for the iii engine') and some actions ('building workers, registering functions, invoking triggers'), but these are somewhat abstract and not fully concrete — e.g., what does 'building workers' entail specifically? | 2 / 3 |
+Specificity | Names the domain ('Python SDK for the iii engine') and some actions ('building workers, registering functions, invoking triggers'), but these are somewhat abstract and not fully concrete—e.g., what does 'building workers' entail specifically? | 2 / 3 |

 Completeness | Clearly answers both 'what' ('Python SDK for the iii engine') and 'when' ('Use when building workers, registering functions, or invoking triggers in Python'), with an explicit 'Use when...' clause. | 3 / 3 |

-Trigger Term Quality | Includes relevant terms like 'Python', 'SDK', 'workers', 'functions', 'triggers', and 'iii engine', but these are fairly technical and may miss natural user phrasing variations.
+Trigger Term Quality | Includes relevant keywords like 'Python', 'SDK', 'workers', 'functions', 'triggers', and 'iii engine', but these are fairly technical and may miss natural user phrasing variations.
 A user might say 'iii Python library' or 'iii API' which aren't covered. | 2 / 3 |

-Distinctiveness Conflict Risk | The combination of 'iii engine' and 'Python SDK' with specific concepts like 'workers', 'registering functions', and 'invoking triggers' creates a clear niche that is unlikely to conflict with other skills. | 3 / 3 |
+Distinctiveness Conflict Risk | The combination of 'iii engine', 'Python SDK', 'workers', 'registering functions', and 'invoking triggers' creates a very specific niche that is unlikely to conflict with other skills. | 3 / 3 |

 Total | 10 / 12 Passed |